Treat Your Body like Taking Care of Your Car

 Chi is like the electrical energy and fuel that runs the engine.
-A car needs to be maintained through regular servicing to prevent major breakdowns, lengthen its life span and optimize the machinery.
+A car needs to be maintained through regular servicing to prevent major breakdowns, lengthen its lifespan and optimize the machinery.
 By the same token, the practice of Chinese Chi Gong is like the regular maintenance of your body and its cells.
 Taking care of your body is needed just like how the regular upkeep to repair your car from daily use is necessary.
 The practice of Chinese Chi Gong balances the physical and emotional systems, in addition to being a great medium for spiritual growth.

 The Practice of Qi Gong /Chi Gong Raises DHEA Levels

 DHEA (Dehydroepiandrosterone) is an anti-aging hormone found in the adrenal glands.
 It is the most abundant steroid in the body and has many beneficial effects including improving immunity.
-According to are search study by Dr. Eisen in 2011, DHEA levels can be raised by exercise and practicing Chi Gong and meditation to reduce stress.
-DHEA serves as precursor to male and female sex hormones, specifically, androgens and estrogens.DHEA levels in the body begin to decrease after age 30.
-DHEA boosts antibody production; enhances the activity of monocytes, activates natural killer cells, and maximizes the functionof T-lymphocytes (Eisen, 2011).
+According to our search study by Dr. Eisen in 2011, DHEA levels can be raised by exercise and practicing Chi Gong and meditation to reduce stress.
+DHEA serves as a precursor to male and female sex hormones, specifically, androgens and estrogens.DHEA levels in the body begin to decrease after age 30.
+DHEA boosts antibody production; enhances the activity of monocytes, activates natural killer cells, and maximizes the function of T-lymphocytes (Eisen, 2011).
 In aging laboratory animals, DHEA restores youthful levels of cytokines and reduces the production of auto-antibodies.
 You will prevent the formation of wrinkles from practicing Chi Gong.

 30 Benefits from Practicing Chi Gong